secretstartups/handbook/team/structure/working-groups/index.html.md

 ## What's a Working Group?

 Like all groups at GitLab, a [working group](https://en.wikipedia.org/wiki/Working_group) is an arrangement of people from different functions.
-What makes a working group unique is that it has defined roles and responsibilities, and is tasked with achieving a high-impact business goal.
+What makes a working group unique is that it has defined roles and responsibilities, and is tasked with achieving a high-impact business goal fast.
 A working group disbands when the goal is achieved (defined by exit criteria) so that GitLab doesn't accrue bureaucracy.

+Working groups are for important work that needs to be done quickly, when asynchronous work would be too slow.

 ### CEO Handbook Learning Discussion on Working Groups